-After this milestone, and quite organically, after my clients had healed the bulk of their nervous system dysregulation through working with me, I began to help people to create compelling storytelling in content marketing writing to make it in the online business world like I did, so that they could take care of themselves and their families too, without burning themselves out, to avoid creating any more strain on their healing systems.
+After this milestone, and quite organically, after my clients had healed the bulk of their nervous system dysregulation through working with me, I began to help people create compelling storytelling in content marketing writing to make it in the online business world like I did, so that they could take care of themselves and their families too, without burning themselves out, to avoid creating any more strain on their healing systems.

 When I stopped trying to fit in and resist my limitations, and did something to celebrate them instead, is when I began living (and making money and truly healing).
 What started out as an attempt to use writing as catharsis in my blog turned out to be a project that evolved and by using my voice, I touched the lives of thousands over the past 4+ years and now have a successful and always sold out coaching practice.

 I work with people from 5 different continents, but mostly North America.
 I see my mission pretty clearly with my clients:

-Whatever your reason for becoming an entrepreneur, I'm here to help make your life and business a fulfilling and successful experience by approaching it holistically so that you can take care of yourself - maybe for the first time.
+I'm here to help make your life and business a fulfilling and successful experience by approaching it holistically so that you can take care of yourself - maybe for the first time.

 If you want to work with me...